 Style is what allows you to identify the difference between a Ballroom Jive and a Latin Samba.
 It’s the ‘look and feel of a dance’.
 Within the overall label of Argentine Tango their are a number of different styles, but all sharing many common elements and techniques.

-For our dance classes for beginners and improvers we start off teaching Tango Salon style, but also introduce students to the Tango Vals (waltz) and Tango Milonga (quickstep) styles of tango.
+For our dance classes for beginners and improvers we start off teaching Tango Salon style, but run separate workshops for the Tango Vals (waltz) and Tango Milonga (quickstep) styles of tango.
 These three styles are the most suitable for dancing at popular traditional tango social dances.
-There are many other styles of Argentine tango, some from history (i.e. pre tango) and some more modern styles (fantasia, escenario, and nuevo) which draw upon tango salon but also mix elements of contemporary dance, ballet, and gymnastics and make these styles more suitable for show dancing rather than social dancing.
+There are many other styles of Argentine tango, some from history (i.e. pre ‘tango’) and some more modern styles (fantasia, escenario, and nuevo) which draw upon tango salon but also mix elements of contemporary dance, ballet, and gymnastics and make these styles more suitable for show dancing rather than social dancing.